kenocatabay/kenocatabay.github.io/cv.md

 # Keno Catabay
-* Graduate Assitant for the Office of Digital Research and Scholarship at Florida State University Libraries in Tallahassee, Florida
+* Graduate Assistant for the Office of Digital Research and Scholarship at Florida State University Libraries in Tallahassee, Florida
 * Email - kc13af@my.fsu.edu
 # Research Interests
 * Data management and data literacy